1941 Nord-Pas-de-Calais miners' strike

-The 1941 Nord-Pas-de-Calais miners' strike, also known as the patriotic strike of the 100,000 miners of Nord-Pas-de-Calais or the 10-day strike, lasted from the 27th of May to the 10th of June 1941 and was the first large-scale strike under Nazi occupation.
+The 1941 Nord-Pas-de-Calais miners' strike, also known as the patriotic strike of the 100,000 miners of Nord-Pas-de-Calais (Grève patriotique des 100 000 mineurs du Nord-Pas-de-Calais) or the 10-day strike, lasted from the 27th of May to the 10th of June 1941 and was the first large-scale strike under Nazi occupation.
 It was one of the largest and longest strike to occur in Nazi-occupied Europe.